Roles and Responsibilities Template for Change Management (RACI Matrix Template)

 - Draft and send out communications to ensure that all relevant stakeholders are aware of procedures

-- Work with change manager to ensure change activities are properly communicated
+- Work with change management to ensure change activities are properly communicated.

 - Ensure change implementers are adhering to the process and procedures as defined